 ICAG Results: How to Check, Understand, and Act on Your Exam Results

 ICAG runs a clean results portal, but it offers no context: no explanation of what the codes mean, no guidance on what to do next, and no answer to the questions every candidate asks the moment their results appear.
-The result is the same anxious scramble every diet.
+This guide fills that gap.
+It covers how to check your results, what every code means, what counts as a pass, what to do if you passed, what to do if you did not, the formal script review process, and the portal problems that come up every diet.

 - Where to check